ibrahim-netto/portfolio/README.md

 For its construction, the Koa framework was used, Polymer library with Paper-Elements (Google Material Design components) for the front-end and MongoDB as database.

-##### Keywords: node.js, koa, mongodb, html5, css3, javascript, polymer, material-design
+##### Keywords: node.js, koa, mongodb, html5, css3, javascript, polymer, material design